emilyabrown/IS30-S19-Internet-Society/README.md

 Using HTML, specifically hyperlinks, text, images, and any other html elements, such a video or audio, to create a hyper-text self-portrait.
 You are encouraged to interpret the notion of self-portraiture in a broad open-ended way.
 The assignment will include a short written statement (500 words) reflecting about your self-portrait and the reading thus far.
 The statement will count as your personal reflection for week 2.

 ### 2) Internet Archive Excavation & Analysis (20%) 1500-2000 words, Due Thursday Week 3
 Working on your own or in a group of two or three, select a website or set of websites and conduct a detailed analysis of the site’s design and how it changed over time.
 Describe the societal and technical circumstances that informed the changes in the site’s design, architecture, and use.
 Create a website that visually and illustrates your findings and analysis, including a bibliography and links to appropriate references.
+Using your website or slides, you (and your group) will present your findings and analysis to the class.

 ### 3) Proposal for a Speculative Future (25%) 2000-3000 words/presentation, Due Week 6
 Working in a small group (2-3 people), you will create a rigorously researched design proposal.
 Identify one topic of interest we’ve talked about in class thus far, it could be big data, privacy, self-driving cars, fake news.
 Once you have chosen a topic area, you will work with your group to create a speculative design proposal.
 The design proposal will center around an illustrated concept design/demo and written paper that describes the proposal in relative to the topic area.
 The written paper will describe the practices, agents and technologies of the topic area, detail contemporary affordances and limitations.
 Cite specific examples and course readings to create an argument to support your design concept.
 Be sure to identify how these speculative future developments might be ethically problematic or advantageous.

+You will present your final project in class during week 6.

 ### GRADING SCALE